My research spans theory and practice of statistical inference and machine learning:

 Reproducibility in science, leveraging state-of-the-art techniques in machine learning and selective inference to make new replicable discoveries.

 Prediction with confidence, by developing methodologies for distribution-free uncertainty estimation that work with any complex predictive algorithm, such as neural nets and random forests.
+The uncertainty estimation methodology I invented together with Emmanuel Candès and Evan Patterson at Stanford, called CQR, was used by The Washington Post to estimate outstanding votes for the 2020 U.S. presidential election.

 Equitable treatment, designing tools that can be wrapped around any recommendation system to produce unbiased measures of prediction uncertainty.